 Individual retirement accounts (IRAs) offer another tax-smart way to save for retirement.
 There are two basic options:

 In general, if you think your income tax rate will be higher in retirement than it is now, you may want to consider opting for a Roth IRA.
-To learn more about Roth IRAs, read Viewpoints "Nine compelling reasons to consider a Roth IRA.”
+To learn more about Roth IRAs, read Viewpoints: “Nine compelling reasons to consider a Roth IRA.”
 To determine whether a Roth is right for you, use our calculator.

 Consider a health savings account.

 If your employer offers a high-deductible health care plan (HDHP) with a health savings account (HSA), you may want to consider electing the HDHP and opening an HSA.
-It can be a tax-efficient way to save and pay for both current and future qualified medical expenses, including those qualified medical expenses in retirement.
+It can be a tax-efficient way to save and pay for current and future qualified medical expenses, including those in retirement.
 Although your out-of-pocket health care costs may be higher depending on your health care needs, your premiums may be lower.
-Also, some companies contribute to employees' HSAs, and employee contributions are generally made pretax, which means your net after-tax costs can be lower.
-Contributions can also be made after tax.
+Also, many companies contribute to an employee’s HSA, and employee contributions are made pretax, which means your net after-tax costs can be lower.
 And what you don’t spend in your HSA in one year can be carried over from year to year to cover future qualified medical expenses, including those in retirement.

-HSAs have a unique triple tax advantage3 that can make them a powerful savings vehicle for qualified medical expenses in current and future years: Contributions, earnings, and withdrawals are all free of federal income taxes.
-To make the most of your HSA (if you have access to one and you can afford it), consider paying for current-year qualified medical expenses out of pocket and letting the full HSA balance remain invested for future qualified medical expenses, including those in retirement.
-For 2013, individuals can contribute up to $3,250 to an HSA, and families up to $6,450.
-Plus, there is a $1,000 catch-up provision for those age 55 or older.
-In 2014, the contribution limits are going up to $3,300 for individuals and $6,550 for families.
+HSAs have a unique triple tax advantage3 that can make them a powerful savings vehicle for qualified medical expenses in current and future years: Contributions, earnings, and withdrawals are tax free for federal tax purposes To make the most of your HSA (if you have access to one and you can afford it), consider paying for current-year qualified medical expenses out of pocket and letting your HSA contributions remain invested in your HSA to pay for future qualified medical expenses, including those in retirement.

 Consider deferred variable annuities.

-If you’ve taken advantage of your tax-advantaged workplace savings options and contributed to an IRA, but still want to save more, you might want to consider deferred variable annuities.
-Deferred variable annuities typically allow you to invest in funds that hold stocks and bonds—and any earnings grow tax deferred.
+If you’ve taken advantage of your tax-advantaged workplace savings options and contributed to an HSA and IRA but still want to save more, you might want to consider deferred variable annuities.
+They typically allow you to invest in funds that hold stocks and bonds—and any earnings grow tax deferred.
 Unlike some of the options mentioned above, there are no IRS limits on how much you can invest in an annuity.

 - To maximize your savings potential in an annuity, it is important to choose one that is low cost, as investments in annuities are subject to insurance charges in addition to fund charges.
-When you’re ready to withdraw from an annuity, any earnings (in addition to any pre-tax contributions) are taxed at ordinary income tax rates (plus any Medicare surtax, state and local taxes).
+When you’re ready to withdraw from an annuity, any earnings (in addition to any pretax contributions) are taxed at ordinary income tax rates (plus any Medicare surtax, state, and local taxes).
 Also, keep in mind that any taxable amounts withdrawn before age 59½ may be subject to a 10% IRS penalty.
 To learn more, read Viewpoints: “Create future retirement income” and “A shopper’s guide to annuity fees.”

 Remember other savings goals.

 It’s also important not to overlook saving for your other goals, such as college and graduate school for yourself, children, or grandchildren.
-Among the best ways to save for a college goal is a 529 college savings plan, which is a tax-advantaged plan designed to pay for qualified higher education expenses, and a Coverdell Education Savings Plan.
+Among the best ways to save for a college goal is a 529 college savings account, which is a tax-advantaged account designed to pay for qualified higher education expenses.
 For both types of accounts, qualified distributions are federal income tax free.
 To learn more, read Viewpoints: “The ABC's of 529 college savings plans.”
 To explore saving for an education goal, use our college saving tools.

-One last thought: To make it easier to stay on track with your savings goals, consider transferring some of your paycheck automatically to your chosen savings vehicles, be they workplace savings plans, HSAs, IRAs, annuities, or even taxable accounts.
+One last tip: To make it easier to stay on track with your savings goals, consider using direct deposit from your paycheck to your chosen savings vehicles, be they workplace savings plans, HSAs, IRAs, annuities, or even taxable accounts.
 Then give yourself a pat on the back—you’re a smart saver.